MyLoveES/MyLoveES.github.io/source/_posts/R_final.md

 | 4      | 3.685714  | 1.885714 | 2.22857 | 3.542857  | 1.057143           | 2.657143          | 0.6839269            |

 Graph split to 4 groups(Only explained 50.93% of the data), we see that group3 is modestly well-differentiated.
 88 customers with higher salary, means more potential to pay at a higher price.
-Second target is group1, high consumption of choco, means greater potential market demand.
+Second target is group4, higher educated rate and more sensitive to sustainability, companies can move towards sustainability and attract potential highly educated customers.